liurongqing1/STRONGLIVE/README.md

 ## train model ##
+We provide scripts for reproducing all the results from our paper.
+You can train your model from scratch, or use a pre-trained model to enlarge your images.

 Before you run the demo, please uncomment the appropriate line in that you want to execute `/EDSR-PyTorch/src/dome2.sh`